PPerdomoQ/rare-disease-explainer/README.md

 ![](Pipeline.png)

 In total, three Jupyter Notebooks are used to obtain the predictions and the explanations.
 The first one, [DMD_KG.ipynb](DMD_KG/DMD_KG.ipynb), is used to create a Knowledge Graph containing information of the disease.
 In this first notebook, only information from [Monarch](https://monarchinitiative.org/), is used.
-To incorporate drug information (Drug-Target and Drug Disease) the second notebook, *TODO: Add file*.
-This notebook incorporates information from DrugCentral and Therapeutic Terget Database.
+To incorporate drug information (Drug-Target and Drug-Disease) the second notebook, [Drug_Disease.ipynb](Drug_Disease.ipynb), is used.
+This notebook incorporates information from [DrugCentral](https://drugcentral.org/) and [Therapeutic Terget Database](http://db.idrblab.net/ttd/).
 The final notebook, *TODO: Add file*, is the one that provides the predictions and the explanations.
 Each notebook contains information about its use, but in the next sections there is a small summary showing its details.

 ## Graph building (Monarch)